uurcelikk/Medical-Segmentation-with-Text-Based-Models/README.md

 This repository presents a comparative study involving a model employing the Vision-Language approach for medical image interpretation and several other trained models.
 The primary focus is on assessing the effectiveness of the Vision-Language model in this context.

+## Data

+The open-source MosMedData+ dataset was utilized for training and evaluating the models in this repository.

 ## Model Comparison

 The models trained and evaluated in this project are as follows: